jacobobryant/biff/slate/source/index.html.md

 - [The Sample](https://sample.findka.com), a newsletter recommender system.
 - [Findka Essays](https://essays.findka.com), an essay recommender system.
 - [Hallway](https://discuss.findka.com), a discussion aggregator.

+Let me know if you ship something with Biff and I'll add it here.

 ## Resources